kstenerud/concise-encoding/cbe-specification.md

 The metadata association rules do not apply to [comments](#comment).
 Comments stand entirely on their own, and do not officially refer to anything, nor can any other metadata refer to a comment (i.e. comments are invisible to other metadata).

-### Metadata Types
+### Metadata Map

-Metadata begins with the metadata type (0x7b), followed by the object (type + possible payload) that will represent the metadata.
-The type immediately following a metadata type can be any type except for the padding (0x7f), metadata (0x7b), and comment (0x93) types.

-Generally, the most useful metadata type will be a map.
+A metadata map contains keyed values which are associated with the object that follows the metadata map.

+Keys in metadata maps follow the same rules as for regular maps, except that all string typed keys beginning with the underscore `_` character are reserved for predefined keys, and must only be used in accordance with the [Concise Encoding Metadata specification](https://github.com/kstenerud/concise-encoding-metadata/blob/master/concise-encoding-metadata.md).

+Implementations should make use of the predefined metadata keys whenever possible to maximize interoperability between systems.

 Example:

-    [7b 79 81 61 01 7a] = metadata map: {a = 1}

-#### Name Clashes

-There are various metadata standards in use today (https://en.wikipedia.org/wiki/Metadata_standard).
-Care should be taken to ensure that your chosen metadata system doesn't clash with other established naming schemes.

-#### Predefined Keys

-The [Concise Encoding Metadata specification](https://github.com/kstenerud/concise-encoding-metadata/blob/master/concise-encoding-metadata.md) contains a list of prefedined metadata keys for use in CTE and CBE.
-All metadata map keys beginning with `_` are reserved, and must not be used except according to the prefedined metadata keys specification.

-Implementations should make use of the predefined keys whenever possible to maximize interoperability between systems.

-#### Example

-    [7b 79 82 5f 74 85 61 5f 74 61 67 7a] = metadata map: {_t = ["a_tag"]}
+    [78 82 5f 74 85 61 5f 74 61 67 79] = metadata map: (_t = ["a_tag"])

 ### Comment